scarbine/DopeScope/README.md

 # MVP For this Project

 A user should have the ablitly to add new slides with images that can be viewed, sorted and searched by all users.
-The user should also be able to tag slides with a list of tags.
 The list of tags can be updated and added to and a slide may have a list of tags and add notes to the slides.
 Every page and request should have authorization.

 # Streach goals

   - Add ablity for users to like slides
   - Tap into external api for taxonomy info for that slide
   - Allow users to add ratings to slides
+  - Allow user to add a list of tags to their slides

 # Tech Stack